depthfirstlearning/depthfirstlearning.com/_posts/2020-01-01-Resurrecting-Sigmoid.markdown

 (In the previous problem set, this was called \\(s_{\mu_N}(z)\\).
 In literature you often see the \\(G(z)\\) notation, since the Stieltjes transform is also known as the _resolvent_ or _Green's function_.)

-You should have calculated in the last problem set that under the Stieltjes transform,
+In the last problem set, you should have found that under the Stieltjes transform,

 $$ \frac{1}{2\pi}\sqrt{4-x^2} \mapsto \frac{z - \sqrt{z^2 - 4}}{2} $$